-Rain gardens are a good way for homeowners and businesses to reduce polluted rain water runoff by simply planting a specialized garden.
-Rain gardens are a useful infiltration technique in which water is captured in a garden that features native plantings.
+Rain gardens are a useful infiltration technique in which water is captured in a garden that features primarily native plantings.
 The rain water has a chance to slowly filter into the ground rather than run off into the storm sewer.
 It is a popular way to reduce nonpoint source pollution and protect our lakes and streams.

 For more information on rain gardens and a step by step guide on how to build your own, download Rain Gardens: A how-to manual for homeowners, published by the Wisconsin Department of Natural Resources.